LambdaTest/documentation/docs/automated-test-cases-with-ai.md

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/newly-created-project.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>

 4. In the Test Case section, **BDD Scenarios** will be automatically visible in the Test Case that is created from the command logs of the linked automated test run.

+> Currently, this feature is supported for Selenium Web frameworks.

 <img loading="lazy" src={require('../assets/images/mobile-app-testing/bdd-scenarios.webp').default} alt="Real "  className="doc_img" width="1366" height="629"/>